HoldenLab/microscope-focus-lock/README.md

-# FocusMcFocussy: Arduino-based microscope autofocus control
+# FocusShifter: Arduino-based microscope autofocus control
 _To add in-sample offset shift to reflection autofocus systems (either home built or commercial systems such as the ASI CRISP)_

 We developed an Arduino based controller for shifting the focus lock position of reflection based autofocus systems.
-It was developed just with internal rough and ready hacked-solution use in mind, but since it might be useful to other groups, I’ve put it up on our lab GitHub.
-Documentation is admittedly brief, but I’m happy to answer queries.
+It was developed just with internal rough and ready hacked-solution use in mind, but since it might be useful to other groups, Iâ€™ve put it up on our lab GitHub.
+Documentation is admittedly brief, but Iâ€™m happy to answer queries.

 ## Items required
 ### Electronics:
 - ASI crisp or other reflection based autofocus system
 - Arduino Uno
 - Adafruit motor shield v2.3
-- 12V stepping motor, Unipolar Hybrid Stepper Motor 1.8°, 0.10Nm, 12 V dc, 400 mA, 6 Wires RS Stock No. 191-8299
+- 12V stepping motor, Unipolar Hybrid Stepper Motor 1.8Â°, 0.10Nm, 12 V dc, 400 mA, 6 Wires RS Stock No. 191-8299
 - PCB headers
 - 12V power supply: Plugtop PSU UK unregulated 3-12Vdc 6W RS Stock no.: 6158880
 - Pulley: MXL Plastic Pulley with insert teeth 18 RS Stock no.: 7784714